 by M.J.
 Ryan

-Like everyone, I have been feeling the mental and emotional sadness and tiredness it has brought.
+For the past couple of years, we’ve been living in a pandemic, and like most, I have been feeling the mental and emotional sadness and tiredness it has brought.
 This is why I have decided to pull out my book Attitudes of Gratitude to charm me out of this depression.

 "Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos into order, confusion to clarity..." -Melody Beattie is quoted in the book to have said.